dart-lang/site-www/src/tools/pub/pubspec.md

   [_Learn more._](#publish_to)

 `false_secrets`
 : Optional.
-Specify git-ignore style patterns for files to ignore when warning against potential leak of secrets before publishing.
+Specify files to ignore when conducting a pre-publishing search for potential leaks of secrets.
   [_Learn more._](#false_secrets)

 Pub ignores all other fields,